pauliusuza/pauliusuza/README.md

 ### Hi there 👋

-My name is Paulius Uza and I'm an experienced full-stack engineer with many years of experience working in fintech and blockchain industries.
+My name is Paulius Uza and I'm an full-stack engineer with many years of experience working in fintech and blockchain industries.

 <!--
 **pauliusuza/pauliusuza** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.